 If you’re new to iPhone photography, your head is probably full of questions!
-Perhaps you’re wondering how to use the camera app features such as focus, exposure, flash, HDR, zoom and self-timer.
+Perhaps you’re wondering how to use iPhone camera features such as focus, exposure, flash, HDR, zoom and self-timer.
 You probably want to know the secrets to shooting stunning silhouettes or capturing the perfect action shot.
 Or maybe you’re worried because you don’t know how to create a backup of your precious photos.
 In this article you’ll discover the answers to some of the most common stumbling blocks and problems faced by beginners, giving you the skills and confidence to start improving your own iPhone photography.

 1. How can I zoom in without my photo becoming blurred?